 A commonly asked question we receive is “how can individuals that hold title in a partnership go their separate ways?”
 Some may want to cash out; others may want to continue down the 1031 Exchange path.
 Most partnership issues can be resolved with advanced planning and communication.
 Here are three options available in such a scenario:

 Distributing an undivided interest Many practitioners believe that there is minimal risk of an exchange being disallowed on audit if the “cash out partners” receive a distribution of their partnership interest as an undivided interest prior to the closing of the sale.
-As long as there are at least two remaining partners who owned more than 50% of the partnership before the redemption, the remaining partnership can complete the §1031 exchange.
+As long as there are at least two partners (one of which was a partner prior to the redemption), the remaining partnership can complete the §1031 exchange.
 At closing, the surviving partnership and each of the former partners convey their interests in the Relinquished Property, with the former partners receiving cash.
 The Qualified Intermediary receives the net proceeds due the partnership, which enables the partnership to complete the exchange when it locates Replacement Property.
 Completing the redemption of the cash-out partners as far in advance of the sale, and if possible, prior to the execution of the contract of sale, is highly desirable.

 Liquidate partnership and distribute tenancy-in-common interests: Liquidate the partnership prior to the exchange, and distribute a tenancy-in-common interest to each partner.
 It is advisable to transfer ownership to the individual Exchangers as far in advance of the exchange as possible.
 If a distribution or dissolution occurs shortly prior to the exchange (or shortly after the exchange), the key issue is whether the Relinquished Property (or Replacement Property) was “held for productive use in a trade or business or for investment purposes.”
 This qualified use requirement must be met by the individual Exchanger for the exchange to be valid, and is problematic when the distribution occurs within close proximity to the sale or purchase transaction.
 Conversely, the qualified use issue may be avoided by distributing an undivided interest to the cash-out partners prior to sale, thereby allowing the partnership to survive and complete the exchange.